-Eni's training plan will be implemented to continue promoting shared knowledge on human rights and creating a common language on the issue at company level, especially in those departments and business areas playing a key role in managing the respect for human rights.
-Due to the new risk models adopted, specific training and awareness activities will be provided to all procurement professionals worldwide to spread the human rights model.
-An internal procedure will also be adopted to define new standard human rights clauses to be applied in all contracts signed by Eni.
+Moreover, Eni's training plan will be implemented to continue promoting shared knowledge on human rights and creating a common language on the issue at company level, especially in those departments and business areas playing a key role in managing the respect for human rights.
+In relation to the risk models adopted, specific training and awareness activities will be provided to all procurement professionals worldwide and other professional families interested by the models implementation.

+An internal procedure will also be adopted to define new standard human rights clauses to be applied - through a risk-based approach - in all other contracts signed by Eni in addition to those with suppliers.